ceford/cefjdemos-data-jdm-help-en/articles/modules-admin/admin-modules-user-menu.md

 ## Description

-This module shows the User Menu in the Administrator Title Bar.
+The *User Menu* module shows the user menu in the Administrator Title bar.
+It contains a drop-down list of potential actions such as *Edit Account* and *Logout*.

 ### Common Elements